Skip to content

 1. Federation type: React or Angular modules can currently be published.

-2. Remote module name (scope): That is the internal module name.
-This has to match the name property in your module federation config file.
+2. Remote module name (scope): This is the internal module name.
+It must match the name property in your module federation config file.
+This value is predefined by HortiView and derived from your module ID, starting with an underscore.
+Ensure that you use this value in your hvconfig.json for your module.

 3. Expose component name: Name of the component that is called up as an entry point.
 Starts with "./".
 This has to match the exposes property key in your module federation config file.